conda/conda/docs/source/user-guide/tasks/manage-pkgs.rst

 If a package is not available from conda or Anaconda.org, you may be able to find and install the package with another package manager like pip.

+Pip packages do not have all the features of conda packages, and we recommend first trying to install any package with conda.
+If the package is unavailable through conda, try installing it with pip.
+The differences between pip and conda packages cause certain unavoidable limits in compatibility, but conda works hard to be as compatible with pip as possible.

 NOTE: Both pip and conda are included in Anaconda and Miniconda, so you do not need to install them separately.